BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/litex.md

 $ ./litex_setup.py --gcc=riscv
 ```

-Synthetize
+Synthesize
 ==========

-Instructions to synthetize are different, depending on the board you have.
+Instructions to synthesize are different, depending on the board you have.

 Instructions for ULX3S:
 -----------------------